catalystcalifornia/boldvision_2023/README.md

 # About the Project

-[Bold Vision](https://www.boldvisionla.org/) is a multi-sector effort to build a 10-year-plus initiative that aims to fundamentally improve the lives of a generation of BIPOC children and youth, creating lasting change in our communities by establishing new paths towards success for young people across L.A.
+[Bold Vision](https://www.boldvisionla.org/) is a multi-secton, a 10-year-plus initiative that aims to fundamentally improve the lives of BIPOC children and youth, creating lasting change in our communities by establishing new paths towards success for young people across L.A.
 County.
-Thanks to decades of power-building, Los Angeles is reaching a tipping point, with the time coming near when organized youth power can dictate that public systems transform themselves into ones of support, not suppression.
-This tipping point is an opportunity for youth of color and their adult allies to eliminate these inequities.
-The task before us is to follow the lead of youth of color, and commit to the investments, the advocacy, and the power building needed to finally uproot it from our public systems.
+Thanks to decades of power-building, organized youth power aspire for public systems to transform themselves into foundations of support for youth, not suppression.
+This tipping point is an opportunity for youth of color and allies to eliminate existing inequities.
+The task before us is to follow the lead of youth of color, and commit to the investments, the advocacy, and the power building needed to finally uproot inequeties from our public systems.

-Data is a vital tool to measure how youth of color are thriving in Los Angeles or lacking the resources and guidance in order to become thriving adults.
-Bold Vision released it's first data-driven report measuring youth thriving in Los Angeles in May of 2021 that can be viewed at the bottom of this webpage [here](https://www.boldvisionla.org/issue/).
-This year in 2024, the indicator report has been updated with the latest data available and a couple of new indicators across the five domains of interest: Positive Youth Development, Healthy Built Environment, Systems Impact, Youth Power and Community Organizing and Power Building.
+Data is a vital tool to measure how youth of color are thriving, or lacking the resources and guidance to become thriving adults.
+Bold Vision released it's first data-driven report measuring how well youth are thriving across Los Angeles in May of 2021 that can be viewed at the bottom of this webpage [here](https://www.boldvisionla.org/issue/).
+This year in 2024, the indicator report has been updated with the latest data available and with new indicators across the five domains of interest: Positive Youth Development, Healthy Built Environment, Systems Impact, Youth Power and Community Organizing and Power Building.
 See the updated indicator report [here](INSERT LINK HERE).

 # Acknowledgement and Partners

-[Catalyst California](https://www.catalystcalifornia.org/) has served as the lead community engagement, policy development, and research consultant for the initiative alongisde a Community Council of 13 people from color-led youth serving organizations.
-The collobration and insights frm this council is monumental in shaping and developing Bold Vision with intentionality and rigor.
+[Catalyst California](https://www.catalystcalifornia.org/) has served as the lead community engagement, policy development, and research consultant for the initiative alongisde a Community Council of 13 people from bipoc-led youth serving organizations.
+The collobration and insights from this council is monumental in shaping and developing Bold Vision with intentionality and rigor.
 Member organizations of the Community Council include:
 * [SJLI (Social Justice Learning Institute)](https://sjli.org/)
 * [Pacoima Beautiful](https://www.pacoimabeautiful.org/)
 * [Legacy La](https://www.legacyla.org/)